 Two advantages of composite tooth fillings stand out over amalgam fillings: they are tooth-colored and don’t stand out, and unlike amalgam fillings, they don’t have mercury inside.

-Composite dental fillings are used to restore your tooth structure after discarding the decayed pieces of the tooth.
+Composite dental fillings in Dublin, CA are used to restore your tooth structure after discarding the decayed pieces of the tooth.
 The fillings are also used to restore damage to a tooth: a filling can be used to address chipped tooth and loss of enamel.

 No, but a tooth filling is also a dental restorative procedure, and the patient needs to have reasonably healthy remaining tooth structure.
 If a significant portion of your tooth structure is absent, then a dental crown may be recommended.